Shivix/Discord-Bot/README.md

 This program uses the [Discord.py](https://discordpy.readthedocs.io/en/latest/) module.

-You must add a file named token.txt to the project folder where the first line must be your Bot's token and the second line must be your servers token.
+You must add a file named tokens.txt to the project folder where the first line must be your Bot's token and the second line must be your servers token.

 *Get bot token from https://discord.com/developers/* <br />